NoisyCake/3x-ui_subscriptions_aggregator/README.md

 ![Server 2](https://i.ibb.co/sSn9byZ/2025-03-18-153330.png)

 ### Configuration file
-To get the service up and running, you'll also need a plain `.txt` file with your list configurations available online.
+To get the service up and running, you'll also need a plain `.txt` file with your list configurations available on GitHub or locally.

 As mentioned above, both subscription and direct VLESS links are supported:
 1. Direct `vless://` links go into the file as-is.